1337faye/Discord-Group-Call-AFKer/README.md

 This bot helps manage group voice calls on Discord.
 It allows users to join and leave calls, and provides helpful commands for easy interaction.

+NOTE: User automation is not allowed on Discord, you almost definitely will not get banned but I would personally make an alt account for this anyways.
+If you do somehow get banned, you have been warned.
+Do not come crying to me.
 ## Requirements

 - Python version 3.8 or higher